stacs-srg/valipop/record_classification/src/site/markdown/cli/usage.md

 # Usage
 Once `classli` is [installed](install/index.html), it is possible to start using the program via the command line.
 Open the command-line interface on your operating system (Terminal on OS X, Command Prompt on Windows, or Bash on Linux/Unix operating systems), type `classli` and press enter.
 You will see the usage message being printed explaining how to use classli.
-Do not panic; this document aims to explain what they mean and how to use them.
-The `classli` commands and options instruct it to do what it is required it to do.
+Do not panic; this document aims to explain what the options are, what they mean and how to use them.
+The `classli -h` commands and options instruct it to do what it is required it to do.

  The format by which the command and options are specified consists of 6 parts: